scc416/draw-bar-chart/README.md

 `<script src="path_to_file/draw-bar-chart.js"></script>`
 `<link href="path_to_file/draw-bar-chart.css" rel="stylesheet" type="text/css" />`

-"Draw Bar Chart" depends on jQuery, so jQuery has to come before the javascript file of Fraw Bar Chart.
+"Draw Bar Chart" depends on jQuery, so jQuery has to come before `draw-bar-chart.js`.

 You can also try the demo in `./demo` folder.